Quantum Circuits for partial differential equations via Schr\"odingerisation: Conclusion

 \section{Conclusion}

 We present a practical implementation of quantum circuits for the Schr\"odingerization algorithm, which enables the solution of general partial differential equations (PDEs).
 To illustrate the approach, we demonstrate its application to two simple examples: the heat equation and the advection equation with the upwind scheme.
 Detailed quantum circuits are given and their complexities are analyzed, showing quantum advantages in high dimensions over their classical counterparts.
+The numerical experiments illustrate that the results obtained from these quantum circuits align closely with those achieved through the classical implementation of the Schr\"odingerisation method, as well as with the exact solution of the ordinary differential equation (ODE) discretized from the original partial differential equation (PDE).

 In our future research, we aim to expand upon this work by developing scalable quantum circuits to accommodate higher order schemes, diverse boundary and interface conditions, and more challenging PDEs such as Maxwell and radiative transfer equations.
 Furthermore, we plan to implement these circuits on real quantum computers, thus bridging the gap between theory and practical quantum computing applications.